alumet-dev/developer-book/src/plugins/error_handling.md

-# Error handling
+# Error Handling for Plugins

-In the previous chapter, we did not need to manage errors in a complicated way because there was almost no source of failure.
+In the [plugin tutorial](../plugins/tutorial/0_intro.md), we did not need to manage errors in a complicated way because there was almost no source of failure.
 Most of our functions returned `Ok(())`, and we used `?` to propagate errors, for example in `start`.

 In this chapter, you will discover how to handle errors in more realistic cases.